devanshisaraf/College-Timetable-Management/README.md

-Here’s a sample README file for your GitHub repository:

----

 # College Timetable Management System

 Welcome to the College Timetable Management System!
 This project is designed to help manage college timetables, announcements, schedules, and attendance using local storage.